-DEC is pleased to allow this material to be reproduced in whole or in part, provided the meaning is unchanged and DEC is acknowledged as the source, publisher and author of the material.
+With the exception of photographs, the State of NSW and Environment Protection Authority are pleased to allow this material to be reproduced in whole or in part for educational and non-commercial use, provided the meaning is unchanged and its source, publisher and authorship are acknowledged.
+Specific permission is required for the reproduction of photographs.